IRTrail/G2E-Filametrix/README.md

 - Go back and print the swiss cheese calibration block.
 - Tune your printer using [Ellis' guide](https://ellis3dp.com/Print-Tuning-Guide/).
 Step through it one step at a time and DON'T SKIP ANY STEPS.
 - Try a different switch.
 I have found that some of the Amazonium switches vary in their activation range.
 Chances are a different switch (even from the same box of 50 you bought) will work better.
 I bought [these (affilate link)](https://amzn.to/49HGtfB) and they are decent.
 I haven't had much issue with them, but most of the time, if a user's print is dialed in, a different switch will help.
+### Input Shaper and Resonance Tuning
+I have found that the balls tend to rattle around and make an extra hump in the frequency graph.
+So, because you've changed the mass of the toolhead and are going to redo input shaper (...right?)
+I would suggest just cutting off about a 15cm length of filament and pushing that throught the printhead to hold the balls steady, or just feed filament from the MMU down to the toolhead.
+Then run input shaper.
+That tends to make a more realistic graph since there will be filament in the printhead while printing.
+### A few words about the blade
+I have found the #4 blades to be of poor to low quality through Amazon.
+[I got these](https://amzn.to/3PAReIw).
+The steel seems to be good, but the edge isn't honed well.
+I would suggest a few swipes across a sharpening stone to hone it to a keen edge.
 ### NOTES:
 I have included all the necessary parts in each folder...I think.
 Please let me know of you find something missing.
 They should be oriented to print with no issues.